DinoHub-SubT/dsta_deploy/README.md

 - A transfer for a small code change can be slow for the development workflow.

-- The user might forget to do a `transfer` to the remote VM (can transfer to a group of VMs, not just individual).
+- The user might forget to do a `transfer` to the remote VM (there is the option available to transfer to a group of VMs, not just individual VM).

 **Some Helpful Tools For Remote Development**

+- `rdp`, `teamviewer`
 - `tmux`, `byobu`
 - remote desktop extensions on IDE, for [example](https://code.visualstudio.com/docs/remote/remote-overview).
 - `docker machine`, `docker swarm`